-The worktext for this comprehensive course has two basic components: (1) the rules of and practice with the fundamental mathematical principles of whole numbers, decimals, fractions, percents, measurements, estimations, and ratios; and (2) the use of these principles for common applications as they apply to the workplace such as wages and benefits, kinds of businesses, human resource departments, business travel, corporate banking, business management and operating expenses, casualty insurance, government regulations, sales and marketing and risks for business owners, and mail-order business.
+The worktext for this comprehensive course has two basic components: (1) the rules of and practice with fundamental mathematical principles of whole numbers, decimals, fractions, percents, measurements, estimations, and ratios; and (2) the use of these principles for common applications as they apply to the workplace such as wages and benefits, kinds of businesses, human resource departments, business travel, corporate banking, business management and operating expenses, casualty insurance, government regulations, sales and marketing and risks for business owners, and mail-order business.

 In this course the main emphasis is on plane geometry–geometric figures in a plane such as squares, triangles, and circles.
 Later chapters in the text cover solid geometry–such as cubes, prisms, and spheres.
-In each chapter, short lessons with lots of examples illustrate and teach each new skill.
+In each chapter, short lessons with numerous examples illustrate and teach each new skill.
 Frequent sets of exercises and activities allow students to practice what they have learned.
 Lessons include real-life applications that help students see the relevance of what they are studying.
 Topics include: exploring geometry–points, lines, and angles in the plane; thinking geometrically–using proofs, parallel lines and transversals; using algebra–lines in the coordinate plane; triangles and quadrilaterals; congruent triangles and transformations; proportion and similarity; the Pythagorean Theorem; perimeter and area; circles and spheres; solid geometric figures and their measures; geometry and imagination.

 This introductory astronomy course presents the terminology, historical perspective, and current thinking about our universe.
 Part one of the text provides an understanding of the relationship between the Earth, moon, and sun and Earth's place in space.
 Part two covers the solar system–the night sky, the sun, the inner and outer planets, comets, asteroids, and meteors.
 Part three presents a description of the universe beyond the solar system.
 Topics include characteristics of stars, lives of stars, star systems and galaxies, and the history of the universe.

 In this comprehensive course, biological topics are arranged in a logical sequence that makes them easy to understand.
-These sections dealing with the human body present not only its structure and function, but also its care.
+The sections dealing with the human body present not only its structure and function, but also its care.
 Modern accurate explanations of cellular structure, respiration, enzymes, genetics, and adaptation are included in simple form.
-Important current problems such as conservation and ecology, environmental pollution, alternative energy sources, and the interaction of living organisms in today’s world are also treated.
+Important current problems such as conservation and ecology, environmental pollution, alternative energy sources, and the interaction of living organisms in today's world are also treated.
 The unifying thematic approach stresses the concepts of adaptation and survival.

 This comprehensive course concisely reflects the current knowledge and advances in the earth sciences.
 Modern, accurate explanations of the study of minerals, water and glaciers, the atmosphere, plate tectonics and continental drift, the oceans, weather, and the solar system and space are included.
 Special end-of-chapter features explore current issues facing the world today.
 Abundant end-of-chapter activities stimulate the student to think, organize, and integrate the chapter topics.
 Ample diagrams, maps, and illustrations throughout the text aid in students' understanding of the content presented.